rhdunn/cainteoir-engine/docs/api/src/xmlreader.md

-#<cldoc:cainteoir::xml::lookup_entity>
+# cainteoir::xml::lookup_entity {: .doc }

 Find the predefined entity in the entity table.

+@entities
-@entities The entity table to use to resolve the entity.
+: The entity table to use to resolve the entity.

+@data
-@data     The name of the entity without the surruonding & and ; characters.
+: The name of the entity without the surruonding & and ; characters.

+@return
-@return The UTF-8 encoded characters represented by the named entity, or null if it does not exist.
+: The UTF-8 encoded characters represented by the named entity, or null if it does not exist.

-#<cldoc:cainteoir::xml::xmlns::dc>
+# cainteoir::xml::xmlns::dc {: .doc }

 Dublin Core Elements namespace.

-#<cldoc:cainteoir::xml::xmlns::dcam>
+# cainteoir::xml::xmlns::dcam {: .doc }

 Dublin Core Abstract Model namespace.

-#<cldoc:cainteoir::xml::xmlns::dct>
+# cainteoir::xml::xmlns::dct {: .doc }

 Dublin Core Terms namespace.

-#<cldoc:cainteoir::xml::xmlns::dtb>
+# cainteoir::xml::xmlns::dtb {: .doc }

 Daisy Talking Book namespace.

-#<cldoc:cainteoir::xml::xmlns::epub>
+# cainteoir::xml::xmlns::epub {: .doc }

 ePub (Open Package Specification) namespace.

-#<cldoc:cainteoir::xml::xmlns::foaf>
+# cainteoir::xml::xmlns::foaf {: .doc }

 Friend of a Friend namespace.

-#<cldoc:cainteoir::xml::xmlns::html40>
+# cainteoir::xml::xmlns::html40 {: .doc }

 XML-based Hyper-Text Markup Language 4.0 (MS Word HTML) namespace.

-#<cldoc:cainteoir::xml::xmlns::media>
+# cainteoir::xml::xmlns::media {: .doc }

 ePub Media Overlays namespace.

-#<cldoc:cainteoir::xml::xmlns::ncx>
+# cainteoir::xml::xmlns::ncx {: .doc }

 Navigation Control File namespace.

-#<cldoc:cainteoir::xml::xmlns::ocf>
+# cainteoir::xml::xmlns::ocf {: .doc }

 Open Container Format namespace.

-#<cldoc:cainteoir::xml::xmlns::opf>
+# cainteoir::xml::xmlns::opf {: .doc }

 Open Packaging Format namespace.

-#<cldoc:cainteoir::xml::xmlns::owl>
+# cainteoir::xml::xmlns::owl {: .doc }

 Ontology Web Language namespace.

-#<cldoc:cainteoir::xml::xmlns::pkg>
+# cainteoir::xml::xmlns::pkg {: .doc }

 ePub Package namespace.

-#<cldoc:cainteoir::xml::xmlns::rdf>
+# cainteoir::xml::xmlns::rdf {: .doc }

 Resource Description Framework namespace.

-#<cldoc:cainteoir::xml::xmlns::rdfa>
+# cainteoir::xml::xmlns::rdfa {: .doc }

 RDF/attributes namespace.

-#<cldoc:cainteoir::xml::xmlns::rdfs>
+# cainteoir::xml::xmlns::rdfs {: .doc }

 RDF Schema namespace.

-#<cldoc:cainteoir::xml::xmlns::skos>
+# cainteoir::xml::xmlns::skos {: .doc }

 Simple Knowledge Organization System namespace.

-#<cldoc:cainteoir::xml::xmlns::smil>
+# cainteoir::xml::xmlns::smil {: .doc }

 Synchronized Multimedia Integration Language namespace.

-#<cldoc:cainteoir::xml::xmlns::ssml>
+# cainteoir::xml::xmlns::ssml {: .doc }

 Speech Synthesis Markup Language namespace.

-#<cldoc:cainteoir::xml::xmlns::tts>
+# cainteoir::xml::xmlns::tts {: .doc }

 Cainteoir Text-to-Speech namespace.

-#<cldoc:cainteoir::xml::xmlns::xhtml>
+# cainteoir::xml::xmlns::xhtml {: .doc }

 XML-based Hyper-Text Markup Language namespace.

-#<cldoc:cainteoir::xml::xmlns::xml>
+# cainteoir::xml::xmlns::xml {: .doc }

 eXtensible Markup Language namespace.

-#<cldoc:cainteoir::xml::xmlns::xsd>
+# cainteoir::xml::xmlns::xsd {: .doc }

 XML Schema namespace.

-#<cldoc:cainteoir::xml::namespaces>
+# cainteoir::xml::namespaces {: .doc }

 Manage a set of XML namespaces.

-#<cldoc:cainteoir::xml::namespaces::namespaces>
+# cainteoir::xml::namespaces::namespaces {: .doc }

 Initialize a new namespace manager object.

-#<cldoc:cainteoir::xml::namespaces::add_namespace>
+# cainteoir::xml::namespaces::add_namespace {: .doc }

 Add a namespace to the current scope.

+@aPrefix
-@aPrefix The prefix of the namespace.
+: The prefix of the namespace.

+@aHref
-@aHref   The URI of the namespace.
+: The URI of the namespace.

+@return
-@return This namespace manager object (to support method chaining).
+: This namespace manager object (to support method chaining).

-#<cldoc:cainteoir::xml::namespaces::add_namespace>
+# cainteoir::xml::namespaces::add_namespace {: .doc }

 Add a namespace to the current scope.

+@aPrefix
-@aPrefix The prefix of the namespace.
+: The prefix of the namespace.

+@aHref
-@aHref   The URI of the namespace.
+: The URI of the namespace.

+@return
-@return This namespace manager object (to support method chaining).
+: This namespace manager object (to support method chaining).

-#<cldoc:cainteoir::xml::namespaces::add_namespace>
+# cainteoir::xml::namespaces::add_namespace {: .doc }

 Add a namespace to the current scope.

+@aNS
-@aNS The namespace to add.
+: The namespace to add.

+@return
-@return This namespace manager object (to support method chaining).
+: This namespace manager object (to support method chaining).

-#<cldoc:cainteoir::xml::namespaces::push_block>
+# cainteoir::xml::namespaces::push_block {: .doc }

 Add a new scope block.

-#<cldoc:cainteoir::xml::namespaces::pop_block>
+# cainteoir::xml::namespaces::pop_block {: .doc }

 Remove a new scope block.

 All namespaces associated with the top-most scope block are removed.

-#<cldoc:cainteoir::xml::namespaces::lookup>
+# cainteoir::xml::namespaces::lookup {: .doc }

 Resolve the namespace prefix to a URI.

+@aPrefix
-@aPrefix The namespace prefix to resolve.
+: The namespace prefix to resolve.

+@return
-@return The URI associated with the specified namespace prefix.
+: The URI associated with the specified namespace prefix.

-#<cldoc:cainteoir::xml::namespaces::lookup>
+# cainteoir::xml::namespaces::lookup {: .doc }

 Resolve the namespace prefix to a URI.

+@aPrefix
-@aPrefix The namespace prefix to resolve.
+: The namespace prefix to resolve.

+@return
-@return The URI associated with the specified namespace prefix.
+: The URI associated with the specified namespace prefix.

-#<cldoc:cainteoir::xml::unknown_context>
+# cainteoir::xml::unknown_context {: .doc }

 The specified element/attribute was not found.

-#<cldoc:cainteoir::xml::base_attr>
+# cainteoir::xml::base_attr {: .doc }

 The `@xml:base` attribute.

-#<cldoc:cainteoir::xml::id_attr>
+# cainteoir::xml::id_attr {: .doc }

 The `@xml:id` attribute.

-#<cldoc:cainteoir::xml::lang_attr>
+# cainteoir::xml::lang_attr {: .doc }

 The `@xml:lang` attribute.

-#<cldoc:cainteoir::xml::space_attr>
+# cainteoir::xml::space_attr {: .doc }

 The `@xml:space` attribute.

-#<cldoc:cainteoir::xml::attrs>
+# cainteoir::xml::attrs {: .doc }

 Attributes in the XML namespace.

-#<cldoc:cainteoir::xml::context>
+# cainteoir::xml::context {: .doc }

 Manage looking up XML elements and attributes.

-#<cldoc:cainteoir::xml::context::context>
+# cainteoir::xml::context::context {: .doc }

 Create an empty context manager object.

-#<cldoc:cainteoir::xml::context::context>
+# cainteoir::xml::context::context {: .doc }

 Create a context manager object.

+@aNS
-@aNS     The namespace to associate the entries with.
+: The namespace to associate the entries with.

+@entries
-@entries The elements or attributes associated with the namespace.
+: The elements or attributes associated with the namespace.

+@match
-@match   The comparison method to use (case sensitive or insensitive).
+: The comparison method to use (case sensitive or insensitive).

-#<cldoc:cainteoir::xml::context::context>
+# cainteoir::xml::context::context {: .doc }

 Create a context manager object.

+@aNS
-@aNS     The namespace to associate the entries with.
+: The namespace to associate the entries with.

+@entries
-@entries The elements or attributes associated with the namespace.
+: The elements or attributes associated with the namespace.

+@match
-@match   The comparison method to use (case sensitive or insensitive).
+: The comparison method to use (case sensitive or insensitive).

-#<cldoc:cainteoir::xml::context::set>
+# cainteoir::xml::context::set {: .doc }

 Set the context entries to use for the specified namespace.

+@aNS
-@aNS     The namespace to associate the entries with.
+: The namespace to associate the entries with.

+@entries
-@entries The elements or attributes associated with the namespace.
+: The elements or attributes associated with the namespace.

+@match
-@match   The comparison method to use (case sensitive or insensitive).
+: The comparison method to use (case sensitive or insensitive).

-#<cldoc:cainteoir::xml::context::set>
+# cainteoir::xml::context::set {: .doc }

 Set the context entries to use for the specified namespace.

+@aNS
-@aNS     The namespace to associate the entries with.
+: The namespace to associate the entries with.

+@entries
-@entries The elements or attributes associated with the namespace.
+: The elements or attributes associated with the namespace.

+@match
-@match   The comparison method to use (case sensitive or insensitive).
+: The comparison method to use (case sensitive or insensitive).

-#<cldoc:cainteoir::xml::context::lookup>
+# cainteoir::xml::context::lookup {: .doc }

 Find the entry for the specified element or attribute.

+@aNS
-@aNS   The namespace of the element/attribute.
+: The namespace of the element/attribute.

+@aNode
-@aNode The element/attribute name.
+: The element/attribute name.

+@return
-@return The entry associated with the element/attribute.
+: The entry associated with the element/attribute.

-#<cldoc:cainteoir::xml::reader>
+# cainteoir::xml::reader {: .doc }

 Parse an XML document.

-#<cldoc:cainteoir::xml::reader::reader>
+# cainteoir::xml::reader::reader {: .doc }

 Create a new XML document reader.

+@aData
-@aData               The XML document contents.
+: The XML document contents.

+@aDefaultEncoding
-@aDefaultEncoding    The character encoding to use by default.
+: The character encoding to use by default.

+@aPredefinedEntities
-@aPredefinedEntities The DTD entities to use by default.
+: The DTD entities to use by default.

-#<cldoc:cainteoir::xml::reader::set_predefined_entities>
+# cainteoir::xml::reader::set_predefined_entities {: .doc }

 Set the DTD entities to use by default.

+@aPredefinedEntities
-@aPredefinedEntities The DTD entities to use by default.
+: The DTD entities to use by default.

-#<cldoc:cainteoir::xml::reader::read>
+# cainteoir::xml::reader::read {: .doc }

 Read the next node in the XML document.

+@return
-@return `true` if the next node was read, `false` if there are no more nodes to read.
+: `true` if the next node was read, `false` if there are no more nodes to read.

-#<cldoc:cainteoir::xml::reader::nodeValue>
+# cainteoir::xml::reader::nodeValue {: .doc }

 Get the content of the current node.

+@return
-@return The content of the current node.
+: The content of the current node.

-#<cldoc:cainteoir::xml::reader::nodeName>
+# cainteoir::xml::reader::nodeName {: .doc }

 Get the name of the current node.

+@return
-@return The name of the current node.
+: The name of the current node.

-#<cldoc:cainteoir::xml::reader::nodePrefix>
+# cainteoir::xml::reader::nodePrefix {: .doc }

 Get the namespace prefix of the current node.

+@return
-@return The namespace prefix of the current node.
+: The namespace prefix of the current node.

-#<cldoc:cainteoir::xml::reader::namespaceUri>
+# cainteoir::xml::reader::namespaceUri {: .doc }

 Get the namespace URI of the current node.

+@return
-@return The namespace URI of the current node.
+: The namespace URI of the current node.

-#<cldoc:cainteoir::xml::reader::nodeType>
+# cainteoir::xml::reader::nodeType {: .doc }

 Get the type of the current node.

+@return
-@return The type of the current node.
+: The type of the current node.

-#<cldoc:cainteoir::xml::reader::isPlainText>
+# cainteoir::xml::reader::isPlainText {: .doc }

 Is the document plain text?

+@return
-@return `true` if the document is plain text, `false` otherwise.
+: `true` if the document is plain text, `false` otherwise.

-#<cldoc:cainteoir::xml::reader::context>
+# cainteoir::xml::reader::context {: .doc }

 Get the context entry for the current node.

+@return
-@return The context entry for the current node.
+: The context entry for the current node.

-#<cldoc:cainteoir::xml::reader::set_nodes>
+# cainteoir::xml::reader::set_nodes {: .doc }

 Set the context entries for resolving the namespace's elements.

+@aNS
-@aNS     The namespace to associate the entries with.
+: The namespace to associate the entries with.

+@entries
-@entries The elements associated with the namespace.
+: The elements associated with the namespace.

+@match
-@match   The comparison method to use (case sensitive or insensitive).
+: The comparison method to use (case sensitive or insensitive).

-#<cldoc:cainteoir::xml::reader::set_nodes>
+# cainteoir::xml::reader::set_nodes {: .doc }

 Set the context entries for resolving the namespace's elements.

+@aNS
-@aNS     The namespace to associate the entries with.
+: The namespace to associate the entries with.

+@entries
-@entries The elements associated with the namespace.
+: The elements associated with the namespace.

+@match
-@match   The comparison method to use (case sensitive or insensitive).
+: The comparison method to use (case sensitive or insensitive).

-#<cldoc:cainteoir::xml::reader::set_attrs>
+# cainteoir::xml::reader::set_attrs {: .doc }

 Set the context entries for resolving the namespace's attributes.

+@aNS
-@aNS     The namespace to associate the entries with.
+: The namespace to associate the entries with.

+@entries
-@entries The attributes associated with the namespace.
+: The attributes associated with the namespace.

+@match
-@match   The comparison method to use (case sensitive or insensitive).
+: The comparison method to use (case sensitive or insensitive).

-#<cldoc:cainteoir::xml::reader::set_attrs>
+# cainteoir::xml::reader::set_attrs {: .doc }

 Set the context entries for resolving the namespace's attributes.

+@aNS
-@aNS     The namespace to associate the entries with.
+: The namespace to associate the entries with.

+@entries
-@entries The attributes associated with the namespace.
+: The attributes associated with the namespace.

+@match
-@match   The comparison method to use (case sensitive or insensitive).
+: The comparison method to use (case sensitive or insensitive).

-#<cldoc:cainteoir::xml::reader::set_encoding>
+# cainteoir::xml::reader::set_encoding {: .doc }

 Change the character encoding used by the parser.

+@encoding
-@encoding The character encoding to change to.
+: The character encoding to change to.

+@return
-@return `true` if the character encoding was changed, `false` otherwise.
+: `true` if the character encoding was changed, `false` otherwise.

-#<cldoc:cainteoir::xml::reader::current>
+# cainteoir::xml::reader::current {: .doc }

 Get the current position in the XML document.

+@return
-@return The current position in the XML document.
+: The current position in the XML document.

-#<cldoc:cainteoir::xml::reader::set_begin_tag_type>
+# cainteoir::xml::reader::set_begin_tag_type {: .doc }

 Set the way begin tags are interpreted.

+@aType
-@aType The way begin tags are to be interpreted.
+: The way begin tags are to be interpreted.

-#<cldoc:cainteoir::xml::ns>
+# cainteoir::xml::ns {: .doc }

 Manages an XML namespace.

-#<cldoc:cainteoir::xml::ns::prefix>
+# cainteoir::xml::ns::prefix {: .doc }

 The default prefix for the namespace.

-#<cldoc:cainteoir::xml::ns::href>
+# cainteoir::xml::ns::href {: .doc }

 The URI of the namespace.

-#<cldoc:cainteoir::xml::ns::ns>
+# cainteoir::xml::ns::ns {: .doc }

 Create a new XML namespace object.

+@aPrefix
-@aPrefix The prefix to use for the namespace.
+: The prefix to use for the namespace.

+@aHref
-@aHref   The URI of the namespace.
+: The URI of the namespace.

-#<cldoc:cainteoir::xml::xml_entities>
+# cainteoir::xml::xml_entities {: .doc }

 XML 1.0 entities.

-#<cldoc:cainteoir::xml::html_entities>
+# cainteoir::xml::html_entities {: .doc }

 HTML 5.0 entities.

-#<cldoc:cainteoir::xml::context::entry>
+# cainteoir::xml::context::entry {: .doc }

 Identifies an XML element or attribute.

-#<cldoc:cainteoir::xml::context::entry::begin_tag_type>
+# cainteoir::xml::context::entry::begin_tag_type {: .doc }

 Denotes whether the element is self-closing or not.

-#<cldoc:cainteoir::xml::context::entry::styles>
+# cainteoir::xml::context::entry::styles {: .doc }

 The CSS styles associated with the element.

-#<cldoc:cainteoir::xml::context::entry_ref>
+# cainteoir::xml::context::entry_ref {: .doc }

 Associates an element/attribute name with its entry object.

-#<cldoc:cainteoir::xml::context::entry_ref::name>
+# cainteoir::xml::context::entry_ref::name {: .doc }

 The name of the element/attribute.

-#<cldoc:cainteoir::xml::context::entry_ref::data>
+# cainteoir::xml::context::entry_ref::data {: .doc }

 The entry data associated with the element/attribute.

-#<cldoc:cainteoir::xml::reader::node_type>
+# cainteoir::xml::reader::node_type {: .doc }

 Specifies the type of the XML node.

-#<cldoc:cainteoir::xml::reader::beginTagNode>
+# cainteoir::xml::reader::beginTagNode {: .doc }

 An start of an element.

-#<cldoc:cainteoir::xml::reader::endTagNode>
+# cainteoir::xml::reader::endTagNode {: .doc }

 An end of an element.

-#<cldoc:cainteoir::xml::reader::beginProcessingInstructionNode>
+# cainteoir::xml::reader::beginProcessingInstructionNode {: .doc }

 The start of a processing instruction.

-#<cldoc:cainteoir::xml::reader::endProcessingInstructionNode>
+# cainteoir::xml::reader::endProcessingInstructionNode {: .doc }

 The end of a processing instruction.

-#<cldoc:cainteoir::xml::reader::commentNode>
+# cainteoir::xml::reader::commentNode {: .doc }

 A comment.

-#<cldoc:cainteoir::xml::reader::cdataNode>
+# cainteoir::xml::reader::cdataNode {: .doc }

 A CDATA section.

-#<cldoc:cainteoir::xml::reader::textNode>
+# cainteoir::xml::reader::textNode {: .doc }

 A block of text.

-#<cldoc:cainteoir::xml::reader::error>
+# cainteoir::xml::reader::error {: .doc }

 An error occurred parsing the XML; the XML may be malformed.

-#<cldoc:cainteoir::xml::reader::doctypeNode>
+# cainteoir::xml::reader::doctypeNode {: .doc }

 A DOCTYPE.

-#<cldoc:cainteoir::xml::reader::attribute>
+# cainteoir::xml::reader::attribute {: .doc }

 An attribute on an element or processing instruction.

-#<cldoc:cainteoir::xml::reader::endOfData>
+# cainteoir::xml::reader::endOfData {: .doc }

 The document has no more XML data.

-#<cldoc:cainteoir::xml::reader::dtdEntity>
+# cainteoir::xml::reader::dtdEntity {: .doc }

 An ENTITY reference declaration.

-#<cldoc:cainteoir::xml::begin_tag_type>
+# cainteoir::xml::begin_tag_type {: .doc }

 Specifies how begin tags are interpreted.

-#<cldoc:cainteoir::xml::begin_tag_type::open>
+# cainteoir::xml::begin_tag_type::open {: .doc }

 The begin tag opens an element block.

-#<cldoc:cainteoir::xml::begin_tag_type::open_close>
+# cainteoir::xml::begin_tag_type::open_close {: .doc }

 The begin tag creates a self-contained element block.

 This makes `<node>` behave the same way as `<node/>`, allowing support for void elements as per HTML§12.1.2.

-#<cldoc:cainteoir::createXmlReader>
+# cainteoir::createXmlReader {: .doc }

 Create a new XML document reader.

+@aData
-@aData            The XML document contents.
+: The XML document contents.

+@aDefaultEncoding
-@aDefaultEncoding The character encoding to use by default.
+: The character encoding to use by default.

 This function moves the reader to the first open tag element, so an XML document consumer does not have to do this itself.

-#<cldoc:cainteoir::xml::node_type_name>
+# cainteoir::xml::node_type_name {: .doc }

 Get the display name for the node type.

+@aType
-@aType The XML node type.
+: The XML node type.

+@return
-@return The display name for the node type.
+: The display name for the node type.

 # License